Installing Trento Server

 Additional steps are required on the Agent side.

-A systemd installation of Trento Server, based on RPM packages, can be done manually.
-The latest available version of SUSE Linux Enterprise Server for SAP Applications is used as the base operating system, which is SLE 15 SP6 at the time of writing.
-For installations on Service Packs other than SP6, update the repository address as indicated in the respective notes provided throughout this guide.
+A systemd-based installation of the Trento Server using RPM packages can be performed manually on the latest supported versions of SUSE Linux Enterprise Server for SAP applications, from 15 SP4 up to 16.
+For installations on service packs other than the current one, make sure to update the repository URL as described in the relevant notes throughout this guide.

 -